 Tantra is a Sanskrit word that denotes ‘weave’, ‘to transform through methods’.
-It is a way of life, an art to achieve higher consciousness.
-Tantra enables deeper level of consciousness relating to one’s own self and to another.
-It includes asana, mantra mudra, rituals, bandha, nada yoga, kundalini yoga, astrology, mandala, yantra, chakra work and many other techniques that helps in achieving spiritual prosperity.
+It is a way of life, art to achieve higher consciousness.
+Tantra enables a deeper level of consciousness relating to one’s own self and to another.
+It includes asana, mantra mudra, rituals, bandha, nada yoga, kundalini yoga, astrology, mandala, yantra, chakra work and many other techniques that help in achieving spiritual prosperity.

 Tantra is a journey from duality to non-duality, where we start to work with individuality, we then reach duality and ultimately we embrace non-duality.

 Etymologically, Tantra originates from the Sanskrit word ‘tanoti’ which means ‘to stretch’ or ‘expand’.
 Tantra is a practice that helps in expanding the experience of a person beyond the material world to attain a state of liberation and self-realization.

 There are 5 major Schools of Tantra, each having its own scriptures, traditions as well as practices.
 These forms are-

 Vigyan Bhairava Tantra is a key ancient Tantra scripture of the Trika school of Kashmir Shaivism.
 It is essentially a dialogue between Lord Shiva and his wife Parvati.
 Tantra Master Abhinav Gupta has adopted it into a book in Sanskrit language and the book discusses the 112 meditation techniques which are useful for finding and realizing our true self.